PostgREST/postgrest/docs/references/transactions.rst

 .. note::

-   Only the transactions that are hoisted by config :ref:`db-hoisted-tx-settings` will be applied.
+   Only the settings in :ref:`db-hoisted-tx-settings` will be hoisted.

 .. _main_query: